Queen Victoria’s mausoleum at Frogmore, Windsor, is to be restored so that it might be open to the public once more.

-Princess Alice, the couple’s daughter, and their granddaughter, Princess May were also laid to rest there; a memorial to Victoria’s father, Prince Edward Duke of Kent, who died in 1820 when his daughter was just eight months old, is also to be seen inside.
+Princess Alice, the couple’s daughter, and their granddaughter, Princess May were also laid to rest there; a memorial to Victoria’s father, Prince Edward, the Duke of Kent – who died in 1820 when his daughter was just eight months old – is also to be seen inside.

 It is located in the gardens of Frogmore House, which was built for George III’s wife, Queen Charlotte; this is also where Prince Harry and Meghan Markle had their engagement photos taken.
 While no longer a royal residence, the Royal Family do occasionally use the house for official receptions and dinners.

 The mausoleum is currently being dried out to enable other works to take place, and prevent further damage.
-Sir Michael Stevens, the Keeper of the Privy Purse, noted in his reply to Leigh’s letter that, since the 2009 hearing, “we have embarked on an extensive programme of environmental monitoring.”
+Sir Michael Stevens, the Keeper of the Privy Purse and in control of royal finances, noted in his reply to Leigh’s letter that, since the 2009 hearing, ‘we have embarked on an extensive programme of environmental monitoring’.

 “The results of this monitoring has led to certain temporary works being undertaken which have facilitated the drying out of the mausoleum… This means we are now in a position to begin a major phase of repair later this year.”